thegenemyers/DASCRUBBER/README.md

 The -v option prints out a histogram of the segment align matches, and the quality values produced.
 This histogram is useful in assessing, for a given data set, what constitutes the threshold -g and -b, to be used by down stream commands, for what is definitely a good segment and what is definitely a bad segment.
+The -H option is for HGAP-based assembly (see the -H option of daligner) wherein only reads longer than the -H parameter are considered for overlap, scrubbing, and assembly.
+With this option set, DASqv and all subsequent commands in the scrubbing pipeline, only perform their functions on reads of length -H or more.
+All other reads are used in the overlap piles for H-reads to help assess and scrub the H-reads, but are themselves not scrubbed.

 The quality values are written to a .qual track, that can be viewed by calling DBdump with the -i option set (\"i\" for \"intrinsic QV\").
 If the overlap file contains a block number